wcchristian/advent-of-code-kotlin-starter/README.md

 You can also check them for accuracy by using `./gradlew test`.

-The ideal workflow is to copy the input files into resources, then make a new object for the Day of the puzzle along with a test that asserts your samples are correct.
+# Workflow
+Each Day...
+1. Copy the input and sample input into the resources directory
+2. Duplicate Day00.kt in the puzzle package and name it according to the day of the puzzle (Day00 is a template file)
+3. Go to App.kt and add a new entry to call for the new puzzle
+4. Duplicate one of the test files and adjust for your new DayXX.kt with the expected results.